redbadger/crux/docs/src/part-2/shell/ios.md

 It hops to the main actor, passes the bytes to the bridge, and then loops over any **new** effect requests that came back.
 This is a direct consequence of `Command`'s async nature: a command written with `.await` points produces its next effect only after the previous one is resolved.
 The shell has to keep processing until the command's task finishes.

 The other effect handlers follow the same shape — one method per operation, returning that operation's output.
-The timer ones are worth a glance: `timeNotifyAfter` waits out the duration and returns the `TimerId`, while `timeClear` is a *notification* — it cancels the pending `Timer` and returns nothing.
-Resolving a cleared timer afterwards would hand the core an id it no longer knows about.
+The timer ones are worth a glance: `timeNotifyAfter` waits out the duration and returns the `TimerId`, and `timeClear` cancels the pending timer and returns the same `TimerId`, which is the core's cue that the timer is gone.
+If the timer fires anyway before the clear reaches the shell, the late answer to `timeNotifyAfter` is ignored: the core stopped waiting for it when the timer was cleared.

 ## Views driven by the ViewModel